Showing posts with label Social Justice & Human Rights. Show all posts

 On a personal level, one lesson would be a need for enhanced survival skills like swimming to avoid drowning, and this could be part of our preparation for a possible maritime incident.
 We can't always play the victim for something which we can do.
 Nowadays, we can't predict or anticipate an accident to happen, but one thing is that specific survival skills and techniques will go a long way if we value life and become a survivor.

 The people of Guimaras and Iloilo and those families affected may not be able to recover quickly and may need our deepest sympathy and prayers.
-I have known them to be deeply spiritual people, and they will remain strong and always rise up again from this sad fate.
+I have known them to be deeply spiritual people, and they will remain strong and rise again from this sad fate.

 As Filipino, we will always rise up from tragedies... we can rise up from natural calamities.
 Our resilience remains amidst sorrows and pain.
 But one thing is sure we may be able to recover but not cover the pain.
 We can live again with the best learnings and wisdom we can gain.